-Finding and buying travelling insurance is usually the least exciting part of taking a trip.
-Spending hours sunning yourself on a tropical beach certainly sounds appealing.
+Spending hours sunning yourself on a tropical beach: yes please.
 Spending hours comparing travel insurance options and reading small print legalese?
-Not so much.
-But for some, the process of buying travel insurance is something you really shouldn’t skip.
+Ugh.
+But the process of organising travel insurance is something you really shouldn’t skip.
 In fact, it can be a lifesaver.

 According to a survey carried out by the Insurance Council of Australia and the Department of Foreign Affairs and Trade, 8% of Australian adults travelled outside Australia without insurance in the previous 12 months, while 31% did so in the previous three years.
 Unfortunately, that’s not the only problem the survey picked up.